PFKimmerle/Python/Fundamentals/games/readme.md

 ## Projects Overview

 ### Elemental Showdown
 "Elemental Showdown" is a strategic turn-based game where players choose to be either a Hero or a Villain.
 Players use elemental cards to attack their opponents and aim to reduce their health to zero.
-The game features a text-based interface and an AI opponent that dynamically responds to the player's actions.
+The game features a text-based interface and a computer-controlled opponent that dynamically responds to the player's actions.

 For detailed information, please refer to the [Elemental Showdown README](elemental_showdown/readme.md).